Sewer56/struct-compression-analyzer/format-schema.md

 - `lsb`: `10` equals `1` (decimal)

 MSB vs LSB does not change from which end of the byte we start reading bits from, but the order of the bits of the individual values we extract.
-The order of bits read is always highest to lowest.
+The order of bits read is always highest bit to lowest bit.

 ## Example Usage